 The visit is part of the Holocaust Educational Trust’s extensive all year round Outreach Programme, which is available to schools across the UK.

 Karen Pollock MBE, Chief Executive of the Holocaust Educational Trust added:

-“The Holocaust Educational Trust educates and engages students from across the UK, from all communities about the Holocaust and there can be no better way than through the first-hand testimony of a survivor.
-Tomi’s story is one of tremendous courage during horrific circumstances and by hearing his testimony, students will have the opportunity to learn where prejudice and racism can ultimately lead.
+“The Holocaust Educational Trust educates and engages pupils from across the UK, from all communities about the Holocaust and there can be no better way than through the first-hand testimony of a survivor.
+Tomi’s story is one of tremendous courage during horrific circumstances and by hearing his testimony, pupils will have the opportunity to learn where prejudice and racism can ultimately lead.

 “At the Trust, we impart the history of the Holocaust to young people, to ensure that we honour the memory of those whose lives were lost and take forward the lessons taught by those who survived.”